-The State of Connecticut will pay the customer’s portion of the monthly payment (premium) directly to their insurance company (Anthem/ConnectiCare), and will also pay for the cost-sharing amounts (deductibles, co-pays, co-insurance and maximum out-of-pocket costs) that customers would normally have to pay with a health insurance plan.
+For eligible Connecticut residents enrolled in the Covered Connecticut Program, the State of Connecticut pays the customer’s portion of the monthly payment (premium) directly to their insurance company (Anthem, ConnectiCare Benefits, Inc. and ConnectiCare Insurance Company, Inc.) and also pays for the cost-sharing amounts (deductibles, co-pays, co-insurance and maximum out-of-pocket costs) that customers would typically have to pay with a health insurance plan.

-Parents/caretakers, and their tax dependents, must meet the following eligibility requirements to participate in the Covered Connecticut Program:
+Residents must meet the following requirements to participate in the Covered Connecticut Program:

-Have a household annual income that is greater than 160%, and up to and including 175% of the Federal Poverty Level (FPL) - see chart below
+- Have a household income up to and including 175% of the Federal Poverty Level (FPL) and ineligible for Medicaid because of income*

 FREQUENTLY ASKED QUESTIONS